 Different types of amino acids

-There are 22 proteinogenic (can form protein) amino acids.
+There are 22 proteinogenic (able to form protein) amino acids.
 We divide them into essential amino acids and non-essential amino acids.

 Non-essential amino acids can be produced by the body.

 Essential amino acids (EAA), which cannot be produced by the body, are leucine, isoleucine, histidine, lysine, methionine, threonine, phenylalanine, tryptophan, and valine.
 Since the body cannot produce essential amino acids, we must get them from our diet.

 Three of the nine essential amino acids are branched-chain amino acids (BCAA): leucine, isoleucine, and valine.